k1tj0ng/CLab-Tue-Group4/README.md

     }
 }
 ```
-This function, called the Interrupt Service Routine (ISR), essentialy handles the event.
+- This function, called the Interrupt Service Routine (ISR), essentialy handles the event.
 When it is called, the received data will then be stored in a buffer storage.
 Afterwards, it transmits the data back to the user.

-Advanced Functionality:
+**Advanced Functionality**:
 - Double buffer used which allows the program to take in another string without intervening the interrupt process

 4. **Outputs**
-To output the function, we used a function called SerialOutputString and SerialOutputChar (from the lecture) that takes in the list of characters (array) as parameters and outputs the list to PuTTy or other terminal software.
+  - To output the function, we used a function called SerialOutputString and SerialOutputChar (from the lecture) that takes in the list of characters (array) as parameters and outputs the list to PuTTy or other terminal software.
 ```cpp
 void SerialOutputChar(uint8_t data, SerialPort *serial_port) {